jcleary/halloween-on-hill-top/previous/2016-jack-the-ripper.md

 ---

-This was our first ever Halloween scare experience, and whilst it may have lacked some of the pazzaz of later years, it was still pretty scary!
+This was our first ever Halloween scare experience, and whilst it may have lacked some of the pizazz of later years, it was still pretty scary!
 When we started planning, we realised that the side passageway of our house was all but built for Halloween; it's dark, narrow, and pretty claustrophobic.
 On top of that, there is a window followed by a door along the route - excellent for hiding in or showcasing ghoulish artifacts (as indeed